quantcdn-templates/app-wordpress/README.md

 4. Test with both local development and Quant Cloud deployment
 5. Submit a pull request

+## Reporting a Vulnerability

+Please email security@quantcdn.io with details.
+Do not open a public issue for security vulnerabilities.

 ## License

 This template is released under the MIT License.
 See LICENSE file for details.